wp-plugins/dcg-display-plugin-data/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =

-This plugin display plugin data (from wordpress.org) into pages / posts using simple shortcode.
+This plugin display WordPress.org plugin data such as version, requires and compatible up to, release and last update date, number of downloads, rating, description, installation steps, faq and screenshots etc. into pages / posts using simple shortcode.

+= Any shortcode examples? =

+* Display specs only.
+This will display version, requires and compatible up to, release and last update date, total number of downloads, average rating and download link.
+`[dcg_display_plugin_data name='dcg-display-plugin-data']`
+* Display specs with plugin description `[dcg_display_plugin_data name='dcg-display-plugin-data' description="true"]`
+* Display specs with installation instructions `[dcg_display_plugin_data name='dcg-display-plugin-data' installation="true"]`
+* Display specs with FAQ
+`[dcg_display_plugin_data name='dcg-display-plugin-data' faq="true"]`
+* Display specs with screenshot(s)
+`[dcg_display_plugin_data name='dcg-display-plugin-data' screenshot="true"]`
+* Display all data (everything) `[dcg_display_plugin_data name='dcg-display-plugin-data' description="true" installation="true" faq="true" screenshots="true"]`

+= Will DCG Display Plugin Data slow my site down? =

+No.

 = Any specific requirements for this plugin to work? =